Fighting climate change one idea at a time

 Open Monday through Friday by appointment.
 Please call Peter Weis, school archivist, at 413-498-3469.

-The archivist's office is located on the main floor of Schauffler Library, to the left of the front door as you enter the building.
+The archivist's office is located on the main floor of Schauffler Library, to the right of the front door as you enter the building.

 NMH School History